• Skip to primary navigation

 Instructions

-1. To make the cashew sour cream, add cashews to a bowl and cover with water.
+- To make the cashew sour cream, add cashews to a bowl and cover with water.
 Soak them for 4- 6 hours, then drain and rise.
-Place the soaked cashews in a high-speed blender with the filtered water, lemon, and apple cider vinegar.
-Blend everything on high until it’s smooth and creamy, stopping to scrape down the sides as needed.
-Add more water for a thinner consistency and a pinch of salt, if desired.
+Place the soaked cashews in a high-speed blender with the filtered water, lemon, sea salt, and garlic powder Blend everything on high until it’s smooth and creamy, stopping to scrape down the sides as needed.
+Add more water for a thinner consistency, if desired.
 Transfer the sour cream to an air-tight container and chill in the fridge until ready for use.

-3. Heat a pan over medium heat an add a Tablespoon of Thrive® Culinary Algae Oil to the pan.
+- Heat a pan over medium heat an add a Tablespoon of Thrive® Culinary Algae Oil to the pan.
 Once it’s warm, add the chopped cauliflower and chickpeas to the pan.
 Cook over medium for 5-8 minutes, until lightly browned and tender.
 Add the taco seasoning and filtered water and stir well to combine.
 Cover the mixture, reduce heat, simmer for 8-10 minutes, until the liquid is absorbed and the cauliflower florets and chickpeas are tender.
-Remove from heat and set aside.
+If the pan gets too dry, add a splash of water as needed to keep things moist.
+Remove the mixture from heat and set aside.

-4. To make the kale slaw, add kale, cabbage, and shredded carrots to a large mixing bowl and toss to combine with a bit of lime juice.
+- To make the kale slaw, add kale, cabbage, and shredded carrots to a large mixing bowl and toss to combine with a bit of lime juice.
+Massage the mix with your hands to really work the lime juice into the kale leaves to soften them.
 Set aside.

-7. Store leftover cauliflower chickpea filling in the an airtight container in the refrigerator for 3-5 days and reheat before serving.
+- Store leftover cauliflower chickpea filling, kale slaw, and cashew cream in separate airtight containers in the refrigerator for up to 5 days and reheat before serving.

 This post is brought to you by Thrive Algae, but all words and eats are my own.
 Thanks for supporting the sponsors that keep me hungry!